tromp/tromp.github.io/_posts/2023-11-24-largest-number.md

 wCubed = let { 2 = λf λx. f (f x); H = λh λf λn. n h f n } in 2 2 H 2 2 2
 ```
 The next section is mostly for the benefit of readers familiar with ordinal arithmetic,
-and are probably better skipped by others.
+and is probably better skipped by others.

 ## Proof of exceeding Graham's Number